Nick-F997/NiTTY/README.md

 In order to flash the project to a development board, a program such as `st-utils` will be required.
 Settings for Visual Studio Code can be found in the `.vscode` directory.

 This project was initially developed on GNU/Linux Debian 12 (bookworm) with kernel version 6.1.0.
 While it has not been tested on Windows/Mac, I assume it will work as long as you have Make, arm-gcc, and some way of flashing STM32 development boards.
 I will not be responding to any requests to get this working on other operating systems - this is an exercise for the reader!

+## Using NiTTY
+***Nitty is not finished***.
+It does not have loops, variables, conditionals, or any typically useful programming features (yet!).
+If you want to use it, I recommend using the Python wrapper provided in the `NiTTY-testing` repository (the file is called `nitty_wrapper.py`).
+This requires the NiTTY system to be connected by serial to a host computer running Python.
+When I get around to it, I'll make it into a proper Python package for ease of use.